robert piguet parfums

 Perfumery Material: Sandalwood & Synthetic Substitutes

-The production is time consuming and depends on maturity of the trees, length of distillation time and experience of the person distilling.
+It is a time consuming process and depends on the maturity of the trees, the length of distillation time and the experience of the person distilling.
 Most time-honoured method of extraction of sandalwood oil has been hydro-distillation, lately phazed out by steam distillation and CO2 extraction (which is more realistic to the raw material of the wood, due to the reduction in heat processing)

 This situation has required the gradual substitution of this precious ingredient in fine fragrance with synthetic varieties (gradually and to the rhythm of depletion of any given brand's inventory of raw materials), such as isobornyl cyclohexanol.
 Some of them are quite costly in themselves and beautiful to smell, as evidenced below, possessing some of the beloved "creamy", milky facets of natural sandalwood.
 From a technical standpoint the natural consistutents of sandalwood comprise terpenes, terpenols and terpenals, i.e.terpenoid alcohols.